-9. Protection and support for whistleblowers
+9 Protection and support for whistleblowers

 - 9.1 It is understandable that whistleblowers are sometimes worried about possible repercussions.
 We aim to encourage openness and will support staff who raise genuine concerns under this policy, even if they turn out to be mistaken. - 9.2 Staff must not suffer any detrimental treatment as a result of raising a genuine concern.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If you believe that you have suffered any such treatment, you should inform one of the contact people in paragraph 4.2 immediately.
-If the matter is not remedied, you should raise it formally using our Grievance Procedure.

-9.3 Staff must not threaten or retaliate against whistleblowers in any way.
+If the matter is not remedied, you should raise it formally using our Grievance Procedure. - 9.3 Staff must not threaten or retaliate against whistleblowers in any way.
 Anyone involved in such conduct will be subject to disciplinary action.
+In some cases, the whistleblower could have a right to sue an individual personally for compensation in an employment tribunal. - 9.4 A confidential support and counselling hotline is available to whistleblowers who raise concerns under this policy.
+Their contact details are set out at the end of this policy.

-10. Review of policy
+10 Review of policy

-10.1 This policy is reviewed annually by the Trust.
+This policy is reviewed annually by the Trust.
 We will monitor the application and outcomes of this policy to ensure it is working effectively.